FarmBot-Docs/farmbot-genesis/v1.5/FarmBot-Genesis-V1.5/intro/assembly-preparation.md

 ---
 title: "Assembly Preparation"
 slug: "assembly-preparation"
-excerpt: "Shorten the time it takes to assemble your FarmBot by following these preliminary steps"
+description: "Shorten the time it takes to assemble your FarmBot by following these preliminary steps"
 ---

 * toc